single-spa/single-spa.js.org/docs/getting-started-overview.md

 ## Project roadmap

-We're experimenting using [Github Projects](https://github.com/CanopyTax/single-spa/projects) and will attempt to keep it up-to-date with the planned future work for Single-spa.
+We're experimenting using [Github Projects](https://github.com/CanopyTax/single-spa/projects) and will attempt to keep it up-to-date with the planned future work for single-spa.

 ## API